dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

 > As discussed above, you can do the linear algebra with DAX, and because this formed a lot of my initial research for this article, I have left it in for anyone who may find it useful, or wish to attempt (and hopefully succeed) where I have failed.
 >
-> I have a feeling that this could be done more elegantly by using calculation groups, but we're already throwing enough at you withough having to worry about them too.
+> I have a feeling that this could be done more elegantly by using calculation groups, but we're already throwing enough at you without having to worry about them too.
 For the purposes of illustration, we'll do everything with regular measures inside Power BI Desktop.

 I have a simple data model, but key to this are the following features:

 - I have a [Date] table in which I have a [Month] column.
-This gives all date records the start of month value as a date date type, e.g.:
+This gives all date records the start of month value as a date type, e.g.:
 - I have a [Sales] table with all of my sales transactions.
 - There are some other dimension tables, but they aren't relevant to the calculations we're going to be doing (and they should support slicing and dicing by these other dimensions).